How we raise puppies

 Early Neurological Stimulation or ENS is a prescribed series of secure positions or holds which each puppy experiences, every day.
 The goal behind this is to provide slight (very manageable) stressors, causing the neurological system to develop optimally.
 Conventionally ENS was done from day 3-16, but more recent research suggests it might be more beneficial to delay this to day 10-16.

 Early Scent Introduction or ESI exposes the puppy to one novel non-food scent each day from days 3-16, for 5 seconds each time.
-We are careful to include game scent, here.
-This stimulates the optimal development of the nose and scenting abilities.
+We are careful to include target game scent, here (pheasant, duck, deer, rabbit).
+This stimulates the early development of the nose and scenting abilities.

 Day 0 - 21